MarceloCFerraz/GitCheatSheet/readme.md

 This command will open an interactive window using your configured default editor for you to individually choose what to do to the commit.
 To remove it, mark it as `drop` in the interactive window and `start rebase`.

-Again, this will rewrite all your history, so at least make a copy of your repo with a clean `git clone <repo-link> --mirror` somewhere else.
+Again, this will rewrite all your history, so at least make a copy of your repo with a clean `git clone --mirror <repo-link>` somewhere else.
 This will download your repo in a different format.
 It basically download mostly refs, so prefer to use it as a back up.

 Regretted it?
 Then do this:
 1. `git reflog`